Schema Reference

 The imported field inherits all but the following properties from the parent field:

 Refer to parent/child for a complete example.
-Note that the imported field is put outside of the document type:
+Note that the imported field is put outside the document type:

 schema myschema {